Chairman's introduction to governance

 The Chairman ensures that Directors update their skills and knowledge required to fulfil their roles on the Board and Committees.
 Ongoing training is provided as necessary and includes updates from the Company Secretary on changes to the AIM rules, requirements under the Companies Act and other regulatory matters.
 Directors may consult with the Company Secretary at any time on matters related to their role on the Board.
 More detail on the experience and capability of the Directors is included in their biographies on the corporate website.

-No significant matters of a corporate governance nature arose during the period covered by the 2019 Annual Report nor subsequently to the date of this statement on which it was considered necessary for the Board or any of its committees to seek external advice, although the Board consults with its Nominated Adviser and other professional advisers on routine matters arising in the ordinary course of its business.
+No significant matters of a corporate governance nature arose during the period covered by the 2020 Annual Report nor subsequently to the date of this statement on which it was considered necessary for the Board or any of its Committees to seek external advice, although the Board consults with its Nominated Adviser and other professional advisers on routine matters arising in the ordinary course of its business.

 Principle 7 – Evaluate Board performance based on clear and relevant objectives, seeking continuous improvement

-The Board annually informally reviews the effectiveness of itself, its Committees and the individual Directors in the following manner:
+The Board annually reviews the effectiveness of itself, its Committees and the individual Directors in the following manner:

 - The role of the Committees is considered by the Executive Directors without the presence of the Non-Executive Directors.